elentok/encrypt.nvim/README.md

 ## Usage

+Encryption:
 1. Open a file
 2. Run `:X`
 3. Enter a password

 Now the file is encrypted and every time you open it you'll be asked for the password.

+Decryption:
+1. Open an encrypted file
+2. Run `:X`
+3. Enter a password

+Now the encrypted file is decrypted in the buffer.

 ## Installation